bshepherdson/tc-dcpu/README.md

 cycle than the DCPU, but the simpler core executes faster, yielding similar performance.

-Pass the `-cpu rq16` flag to switch to Risque-16 mode.
+Pass the `-cpu rq` flag to switch to Risque-16 mode.

 ## Getting Started